HaseebKahn365/public-cellz-final-repo/cv stuff/cv copy.md

 Solution: Configured build_runner and mobx_codegen to generate the necessary boilerplate code for MobX observables and actions. pubspec.yaml:47-48 mobix_buisiness_logic.g.dart:31-40

 12. My Role:
-Based on the git blame information, Abdul Haseeb appears to be the sole developer of this project, implementing all aspects including:
+ Abdul Haseeb was the sole developer of this project, implementing all aspects including:

 Core university management system
 Provider implementation